IN DUBAI, ABU

 Yes, VAT is equally applied on all businesses registered in the mainland and free zone jurisdictions.
 Yet, the UAE Cabinet defines certain free zone as a ‘designated zone’ thus treated as being outside the State.
 Goods transferred across businesses within the designated zones are free of tax.
 There are 27 designated zones across the UAE.

 List of Supplies on which 0% VAT is charged:

-- Supply & import of medication and medical equipment registered with the Ministry of Health & Prevention under its permission or approval.
+- Supply and import of medication and medical equipment registered with the Ministry of Health and Prevention under its permission or approval.

 - Supplies made by government entities are excluded from VAT if the entity is the sole provider of the supply and has no competition within the private sector.

 - Direct or Indirect exports of goods and services outside the GCC territory.